GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2021-04-10-gnverifier-0.3.0.md

 comments: true
 ---

-There are millions of checklists in use by scientists and nature enthusiast.
+There are millions of checklists in use by scientists and nature enthusiasts.
 Very often such lists contain misspellings or outdated names.
 To help our users to clean up their checklists and monitor the quality of them we are releasing [**GNverifier**][gnverifier] v0.3.0 written in Go language.
 We support